jeromecoupe/webstoemp/src/blogposts/2020-03-04-using-custom-taxonomies-with-eleventy.md

 Once we have done that, we need a collection of all categories used in all of our blogposts, so we can use it to generate our categories archive pages.
 Here are the steps we will follow:

-1. loop over every item our `blogposts` collection, collect all arrays of categories and flatten them in one big array
+1. Loop over every item in our `blogposts` collection, collect all arrays of categories and flatten them in one big array.
-2. remove capitalisation
+2. Remove capitalisation.
-3. remove duplicates
+3. Remove duplicates.
-4. sort categories alphabetically
+4. Sort categories alphabetically.
-5. create a slug for each category using the slugify package
+5. Create a slug for each category using the slugify package.

 We will use `lodash` to flatten the nested array and for some other tasks, so we need to install and import that as well.